matiaspedro97/mlops_challenge/README_VM.md

 systemctl --type=service --state=running
 ```

-In case it actually shows up in the list of services running on the EC2-AWS instance,
+In case it actually shows up in the list of services running on the EC2-AWS VM instance,
 then you're done.
 The API is running and you can shutdown your terminal without concerns.

 -------
 # Try it out
-Access the following link and check and does the API look
+Access the following link and check how does the API look like

 [KeyStroke API](http://54.171.118.44:5000/docs)